leap71/PicoGK/Documentation/Compiling_PicoGKRuntime.md

 On Mac, please run **PicoGKRuntime/Install_Dependencies/Mac.sh**

 On Windows, please run **PicoGKRuntime/Install_Dependencies/Win.bat**
-Note: you may have to run Win.bat twice, due to a bug we haven't found yet.
-It works after the second time.

 The installation of the dependencies may take a while, especially on Windows.